EvelynGao233/OTP-cipher/README.md

 "-m": shows mamual

-"-p": type "-p" and the size of one-time-pad you want, and it will generate pad and save it into One_time_pad.txt
+"-p": type "-p" and name of the padfile, it will generate pad with size 10000 and save into the file you named

-eg: -p 1000 (generate One_time_pad.txt which contains pad of size 1000)
+eg: -p "pad.txt" (generate pad.txt which contains pad of size 10000)

 "-e": encipher command.
 Type filename you want to encipher.
 Use it combined with command "-w", and encipher with given pad file.
 Save it to encrypted-message.txt.